ericdequ/Sports/data/blog/Football/P/snap_timing_synchronizing_with_the_long_snapper.md

 ### Snap Timing: Synchronizing with the Long Snapper

 In football, the often-overlooked skill of snap timing holds paramount importance, especially for special teams.
 The synergy between the long snapper, holder, and kicker or punter is crucial for executing a seamless play.
-In this article, we'll dive deep into the elements that make snap timing impeccable: communication with the long snapper, rhythm, and consistency.
+In this article, well dive deep into the elements that make snap timing impeccable: communication with the long snapper, rhythm, and consistency.

 ---